MarcoLandtHayen/ESN_Classification_LRP_ENSO/README.md

 Preprint has been published, see: <https://arxiv.org/abs/2210.09958>

+Final version can be found In Proceedings of the 3rd International Conference on Machine Learning Techniques (MLTEC 2022), Zurich, Switzerland, vol. 12, no. 20, pp. 115-130 (2022).

 ## Technical Environment

 Python code has been developed using Docker containter with JupyterLab environment, Tensorflow and several extensions, based on jupyter/tensorflow-notebook.